bernardobrust/A-simple-testing-framework/README.md

 The others are unnecessarily complex.

-## Goals

-Build the simplest single header test framework for C possible.

-Be usable for my other projects.

 ## Design

 Simplicity over all.

 ASTF offers a very minimal and easy to use testing infrastructure.

-## Tests

-Kind of hard to test a testing framework.

-Examples should do the trick.

 ***